|

 the universe is neither dramatically open nor closed, but appears to

 be almost perfectly balanced between these states.”
-[Timothy Ferris.
+[Ferris

-After the crisis of 1998 the problem became: Why is the balance
+After the cosmology crisis of 1998 the problem became: Why is the balance

 tipped in favor of an open universe doomed to expand